 Other sites might pay you a flat rate for every 1,000 unique page views your content receives.
 For most people, this is money that trickles in very slowly although there are some who are able to make a nice income from it.

 One revenue-share writing site that does accept recipes is Hubpages.

 Start a Food Blog

-I’ve never started a food blog but I would imagine that taking good pictures is key!
-Look at how popular recipes are on Pinterest If you can take high-quality photos of the things you make that are guaranteed to catch people’s attention, then you’ve got something special.
-I know that if I had a food blog, I’d be taking the best pictures I could and using Pinterest to try and help me get traffic.
+I've never started a food blog although I did help set one up.
+Taking appetizing pictures is key!
+Look at how popular recipes are on Pinterest!
+If you can take high-quality photos of the things you make that are guaranteed to catch people's attention, then you've got something special.
+I know that if I had a food blog, I'd be taking the best pictures I could and using Pinterest to try and help me get traffic.

 Of course, there's a lot more to blogging than just taking good pictures.
 How can you earn with a blog?
 There are tons of ways.
 Ad revenue, affiliate marketing, writing sponsored posts, in-text ads … the list goes on.
 I wrote a post recently with five ways you can earn money from your blog if you need some ideas.
 But I've said it before and will say it again: blogging is not fast income for most people, which is why making a living with a food blog is probably not going to happen overnight.

 And if you don't believe anyone could ever make that much money from a food blog, you should take a minute to check out Pinch of Yum's monthly income reports.
 Very impressive.

 If you'd like to get some step-by-step guidance on starting and successfully running a profitable food blog, I highly recommend the Food Blogger Pro e-course.

 Self-publishing is huge right now!
 And publishing and selling a cookbook is an indirect way to sell recipes.
 I admit that I don't know a ton about self-publishing other than that a lot of people are just completely bypassing the major publishing companies and using some of these self-publishing sites to get their work out there fast.
 And many are making good money.